trungkhang111005/psychic-engine/README.md

 ## 6. Getting Started

 ### 6.1 Prerequisites
-1. SolidWorks installed for viewing and modifying CAD files.
+1. SolidWorks (or any CAD software) installed for viewing and modifying CAD files.
+2. Slicing software suitable for your printer.
-2. Arduino IDE configured to work with ESP32 for uploading the script.
+3. Arduino IDE configured to work with ESP32 for uploading the script.
-3. A Sovol SV06 3D printer (or any FDM printer) with a print plate size of at least 235x235 mm.
+4. A Sovol SV06 3D printer (or any FDM printer) with a print plate size of at least 235x235 mm.

 ### 6.2 Steps